devangnp/devangnp.github.io/_posts/2022-01-01-MPLSoUDP-dynamic-tunnel.md

    reference for both assignments.

 [RFC7510](https://tools.ietf.org/html/rfc7510){:target="_blank"} talks about Encapsulating MPLS in UDP, the topic we are going to explore in this post.

+As usual, BGP comes to rescue.
+What a flexible and extendible protocol!

 #### Encapsulation RFC 7510 Section 3.:
 ```